 Are you looking for a short description to introduce me at an event?
 You can find it in German and English in my press kit.

-Dr. Dellenbaugh-Losse completed her BSc with honors at the University of New Hampshire in 2006.
+Dr. Dellenbaugh-Losse grew up in the United States, where she completed her BSc with honors at the University of New Hampshire in 2006.
 She moved to Germany in 2007, where she successfully completed both a master in landscape architecture and a doctorate in human geography.
 In 2016, after positions in academia and the non-profit sector, she founded her own consultancy.
-Today, her work comprises project development and management for a variety of funding schemes, including EU (H2020, Erasmus+ KA2, URBACT), German federal (BMBF, BBSR), state, municipal, and foundation-funded projects, as well as commissioned expertise on the topics mentioned above.
-In 2017, she was validated by the EU program URBACT as an expert for integrated urban renewal, arts and culture, and the design and delivery of transnational exchange and learning activities.
-In 2022, she completed a 200-hour occupational training to become a mediator and coach.
+Today, her work focuses on commissioned expertise and consulting for public bodies on the topics mentioned above, as well as project development and management in Germany and on a European level.